University of Cincinnati-Main Campus vs University of Akron Wayne College

 The Verdict

-University of Cincinnati-Main Campus has a meaningfully higher ROI score (55 vs 48).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if University of Akron Wayne College offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+University of Cincinnati-Main Campus has the clearly stronger ROI here (55 vs 48) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if University of Akron Wayne College is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?